csci450-comparch/assg03/README.md

 [LC-3 Computer Architecture](https://en.wikipedia.org/wiki/Little_Computer_3).
 The simulator will be capable of interpreting and executing (a subset of) LC-3 machine instruction.
-In this assignment we will leave out some features from the full LC-3 architecutre.
+In this assignment we will leave out some features from the full LC-3 architecture.
 We will not implement interrupt processing, priority levels, processes, status registers, privilege modes, or supervisor/user stacks.
 These are mostly all mechanisms that are necessary for the operating system level of